This Urban Outfitters knock off tote bag comes together in 30-mintues and makes for a wonderful beginner sewing project. Let’s get started!

 Supplies for the Urban Outfitters Knock Off Tote Bag

 Although you don’t need to use duck canvas, I strongly recommend it.
 Duck canvas is easy to clean, will withstand Spring showers without spotting, and will help to provide structure to your bag.
-My bag doesn’t stand up on its own when empty, but does when I have my things like my dSLR, snack cups, and water bottles in it.
+My bag doesn’t stand up on its own when empty, but does when I have my things in it.

 - 1/2 yard color one duck canvas – I chose black